 - Anime: Rikka follows Yuuta around during the time that she's living with Touka right after her father dies but before they move into their grandparent's house, admiring him while he screws around in his Dark Flame Master persona.
 It's more ambiguous whether she had a crush on him or not.

-- In the BW chapter of Pokémon Special, it turns out that N had been watching Black (and later White) for most of Black's initial journey.
+- In the BW chapter of Pokémon Adventures, it turns out that N had been watching Black (and later White) for most of Black's initial journey.